 Port Guangzhou-Nansha has a total of 4600 berths (designated mooring locations) and 2359 anchorages.
 The seaport can handle ships with DWT (deadweight tonnage) up to 3000 tons.
 Large ocean-going passenger ships (ferries and cruise liners) to Guangzhou dock at Nansha Port (positioned on CruiseMapper's interactive map above, next to port's "schedule" button).

 Ferries and cruise ships are berthed at Nansha Ferry Terminal.
 Cruise passengers are transported via shuttle buses to Guangzhou City.
 Travel distance is approx 60 km (38 ml) via S105 Nansha Port Expressway.
 After Nansha Port's dredging, it can now handle vessels up to 100,000 GT-tons (gross tonnage).
 They can enter the port even at low tide.

 Nansha-Guangzhou International Cruise Homeport

-Port Guangzhou's new cruise terminal is a converted cargo terminal facility with capacity to berth vessels up to 150,000 GT-tons and to handle up to 1600 cruise tourists per hour.
+Port Guangzhou's new cruise terminal is a converted cargo terminal facility with capacity to berth vessels up to 150,000 GT-tons and to handle up to 2000 cruiseship tourists per hour.
 The terminal building is sized 4000 m2 (43000 ft2).
-A large-scale port development project includes building of 2 additional berths and a bigger passenger terminal.
+A large-scale port development project includes the building of 2 additional berths and a bigger passenger terminal.
 The project is scheduled for completion in October 2019, with official inauguration on November 17.